 These tasks may be inconsistently managed by the teen.
 Teens often need closer supervision during times of stress and/or illness.
 Because symptoms may be identified one time and disregarded by them at another time, supervision by a parent or adult helper is very important.
 As the adolescent demonstrates consistent responsibility, adult supervision can be slowly decreased and the teen's status and privileges increased.
 You may go from watching him or her closely to just being needed to answer a question.

 So remember, expectations vary depending on the age and developmental level of your child.
-At all ages, though, parents or adult helpers always play an important role whether your child is preschool age, school age, or a teen.
+At all ages, though, parents or adult helpers always play an important role whether their child is preschool age, school age or a teen.